 My articles have appeared in The Economist, Scientific American, Outside, the New York Times, National Geographic Adventure, Cook’s Science, Sunset, VIA, Phoenix magazine, Arizona Highways, and Gastronomica.
 I also write science video scripts for SciShow.
 My work has taken me to fascinating places: I’ve watched neurosurgery up-close, wrangled cattle, and been rained on 7,000 feet underground.

-As the sociocultural and linguistics development editor for SAPIENS, I work with anthropologists to translate their research into fascinating storytelling.
+As the sociocultural and linguistics development editor for SAPIENS, I worked with anthropologists to translate their research into fascinating storytelling.
 As the former editor-in-chief of Phoenix magazine, I have extensive experience editing features and collaborating with a team to create engaging articles with popular appeal.
 I also write screenplays and have been a semifinalist in the Austin Film Festival Screenwriting Contest and a quarterfinalist in the Academy of Motion Picture Arts and Sciences’ Nicholl Fellowship.
 When I’m not writing, I can usually be found up a mountain, on a river, in the kitchen, or checking something adventurous off my bucket list.